timothynegron/project-rhythm-crowd/README.md

 ### About

-A social media music application for independent artist.
+A social media music application for music independent artist.
 Project Rhythm Crowd gives independent artist a platform catered to them.
 Uses Google Firebase Authentication and Google Cloud Firestore.
 (Personal Project)

 How To Use This App